 Founded in 1934 with support from the Rockefeller Foundation, the Department of Psychiatry was one of only three general hospital psychiatry services in the country.
 The department’s first chair, Stanley Cobb, MD, was a professor of neuropathology.
 His vision was to create a psychiatry service in the hospital through which medical and surgical inpatients could readily receive psychiatric care.
 The integration of care for the body and mind provided an alternative to the traditional segregation of psychiatric patients in special facilities.
-Today, the department is fully integrated into the mainstream of medicine at the hospital; one out of every eight inpatients on a medical or surgical unit receives care from the psychiatric team, four times the national hospital average.
+Today, the department is fully integrated into the mainstream of medicine at the hospital; one out of every eight inpatients on a medical or surgical unit receives care from the psychiatric team, 10 times the national hospital average.

 The Department of Psychiatry today has more than 600 affiliated psychiatrists and psychologists uniquely trained as clinicians, researchers and teachers Through our 50 specialty clinical and research programs, we address virtually every aspect of psychiatric disorders - the brain diseases also known as mental illness - including depression, schizophrenia, and a host of other disorders such as anxiety, panic, attention deficit, bipolar, obsessive compulsive, and post-traumatic stress.
 We bring all of these resources together to focus on a four-part mission: patient care, pioneering research, training and educating professionals, and serving the community.